langurmonkey/website-source/content/blog/keyframe-based-camera-recorder.md

      style="width: 70%" />
 </a>

-The conversion from keyframes to camera path is done using either linear interpolation or Catmull-Rom splines.
-In the latter case, keyframes can be set as seams, which act as joining points of splines coming from either side.
-Seam keyframes effectively *break* the spline into two.
+The conversion from keyframes to camera path is done using either linear interpolation or Catmull-Rom splines (depending on the configuration settings).
+In the latter case, keyframes can be set to act as seams.
+Seam keyframes effectively *break* the path into two.
+In spline mode, this allows us to define subpaths and avoid spline overshooting.

-Additionally, individual keyframes are now focusable, so that they can be selected (right click) and dragged around in the scene 3D space.
+About the user interface, we put some effort into making sure the addition and edition of keyframes is easy from either the GUI or the 3D scene space itself.
+Individual keyframes are focusable (right click) and dragged around in the scene 3D space.
+Whenever a keyframe is in focus, the camera can rotate around it a zoom in/out as if it were any other scene object.
+Also, the orientation of every keyframe can be rotated around the direction vector (hold CTRL and drag mouse right), the up vector (hold SHIFT and drag mouse right), and around cross(direction, up) (hold ALT while dragging mouse right).

 Below is an early video of the state as of a month ago: